adeprimo/tulo-engage-tracker-sdk-android/README.md

 ## Usage
 ### Permissions
-In order to be able to send tracking events you must allow netork access in your AndroidManifest.xml.
+In order to be able to send tracking events you must allow network access in your AndroidManifest.xml.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />